 You may be wondering are all batteries even recyclable?
 Can you throw away batteries?
 The answer is almost all batteries can’t be thrown away in the normal trash.
 However, to ensure their safe disposal, it is pertinent to categorize them.
 Mixing batteries during recycling is hazardous as each battery has a different chemistry and thus a different process for recycling.
 In order to stay sustainable, we need systems in place for safe battery recycling.
 Dividing them by type is the first step.
 The reason is that yes you can safely dispose of used alkaline batteries in the garbage, but the answer to “Can you throw away rechargeable batteries” is no.

 Lead Battery Recycling

-The process for lead battery recycling is not only comparatively simpler also low-cost, as retrieved lead can be used in new batteries.
-Unsurprisingly, lead batteries have a successful recycling rate of almost 100% in North America and Europe
+The process for lead battery recycling is not only comparatively simpler but also low-cost, as retrieved lead can be used in new batteries.
+Unsurprisingly, lead batteries have a successful recycling rate of almost 100% in North America and Europe.

 Nickel-Cadmium Battery Recycling

 Nickel-cadmium batteries require disposal through a proper method or else they become a serious environmental hazard.
 This is why the European Union banned its production and use in 2009.